shawna-tuli-stanford-uci-kellogg/accenture-california-type-2-diabetes-predictive-analytics/README.md

 Having gathered the correct data, students then set to work to process and transform it so that it was ready for exploratory data analysis.
 That narrowed down the number of attributes from 785 to 245 that could be turned into features.
 One of the issues that we needed to overcome was class imbalance.
 This is a common issue in health data, with a far higher proportion of negative cases.
 If not accounted for properly, the analysis can be biased.
 We dealt with this by using two different techniques, cost-sensitive learning and synthetic minority oversampling, which enabled us to adjust for error and bias.
 Choosing the right model
 We then tried several different machine-learning algorithms to identify which one worked best for our dataset and would provide the insights we were hoping to gain.
 Our final selection, XG Boost, combines several ML models to predict an outcome with the greatest accuracy.
-We arrived at a set of 10 key risk factors for Type-2 diabetes, from age, sex, weight to diet and heart disease.
+We arrived at a set of 10 key risk factors for Type 2 diabetes, from age, sex, weight to diet and heart disease.
 These indicators will enable health and social services to identify specific risk factors and levels of impact in a given population.

 ## Impact